-Under the BTCRA, the Central Bank issues public trust company, restricted trust company and nominee trust company licences.
-The 2006 amendments to the CBA and the BTCRA and the recently introduced PTCR create a unique type of trust company known as a PTC, which is exempt from the licensing requirements of the BTCRA otherwise applicable to the preceding list of trust companies.
+- 3.1 Under the BTCRA, the Central Bank issues public trust company, restricted trust company and nominee trust company licences.
+The 2006 amendments to the CBA, the BTCRA and the 2007 introduction of the PTCR created a unique type of trust company known as a PTC, which is exempt from the licensing requirements of the BTCRA otherwise applicable to the preceding list of trust companies.
 The regulatory regime for a PTC is designed to ensure high standards of business conduct, professionalism and competence for PTCs, while offering an appropriate level of regulatory oversight consistent with the limited activities of such companies.
 PTCs are, by their nature, often formed for acting as trustee of a single trust, or a group of related trusts.
-PTCs provide a convenient means of transferring control and influence over family business interests, wealth and assets as the Board of Directors of a PTC would normally consist of family members of the settlor.

-Additional benefits of PTCs include flexibility, easier and faster decision-making, a greater degree of control over assets by the settlor, confidentiality and the ability to hold high-risk assets.
+PTCs provide a convenient means of transferring control and influence over family business interests, wealth and assets as the Board of Directors of a PTC would normally consist of family members of the settlor. - 3.2 Additional benefits of PTCs include flexibility, easier and faster decision-making, a greater degree of control over assets by the settlor, confidentiality and the ability to hold high-risk assets.

-IV.
-REGULATORY FRAMEWORK FOR PRIVATE TRUST COMPANIES
+4. REGULATORY FRAMEWORK FOR PRIVATE TRUST COMPANIES

-PTCs are exempted pursuant to section 3(4) of the BTCRA and regulation 3(1) of the PTCR from the licensing requirements for trust companies.
-PTCs are also exempted under section 6 (1) of the BTCRA from seeking the Governor's prior approval for the transfer or disposal of shares of the company, provided that the Registered Representative shall at all times maintain a current share register of all shareholders of the PTC.

-Under section 7 of the BCTRA, a PTC may not use or continue to use the words "trust", "trust company", or "trust corporation" or any of their derivatives in its name, unless approved by the Governor.
+- 4.1 PTCs are exempted pursuant to section 3(4) of the BTCRA and regulation 3(1) of the PTCR from the licensing requirements for trust companies.
+PTCs are also exempted under section 6 (1) of the BTCRA from seeking the Governor's prior approval for the transfer or disposal of shares of the company, provided that the Registered Representative shall at all times maintain a current share register of all shareholders of the PTC. - 4.2 Under section 7 of the BCTRA, a PTC may not use or continue to use the words "trust", "trust company", or "trust corporation" or any of their derivatives in its name, unless approved by the Governor.
 The Central Bank has issued a guidance note (see copy on the Central Bank's website in the Bank Supervision Section under "Notes and Notices") on the use of "prohibited words", which outlines the Central Bank's current policy on the granting of specific consents for the use of prohibited words by any company, other than a licensee of the Central Bank.
-Notwithstanding the foregoing, the Central Bank will have no objection to the use of the initials ("P.T.C") at the end of the name of a Private Trust Company.

-Registered Representatives are the main points of contact for the Central Bank in relation to PTCs.
+Notwithstanding the foregoing, the Central Bank will have no objection to the use of the initials ("P.T.C") at the end of the name of a Private Trust Company. - 4.3 Registered Representatives are the main points of contact for the Central Bank in relation to PTCs.
 A Registered Representative is required to have and maintain a minimum paid up share capital of not less than fifty thousand dollars (\$50,000) and, if a non-licensee of the Central Bank, to pay an annual fee of \$2,500.
-Under the regulatory framework for PTCs, an approval granted to a Registered Representative under Regulation 6 of the PTCR is valid until the 31st December of the year in which it is granted, but is renewable as of the 1st January in each year thereafter for a further period of one year.
-Pursuant to sections 11, 13, and 18 of the BTCRA, the Central Bank in carrying out its regulatory and supervisory oversight of Registered Representatives, can, inter alia:
+Pursuant to sections 11, 13, and 18 of the BTCRA, the

+Central Bank in carrying out its regulatory and supervisory oversight of Registered Representatives, can, inter alia:
-- i. issue directions for the adherence of PTCs and their Registered Representatives; - ii. take remedial action where necessary;

-- iii. require the provision of information and documents; - iv. conduct onsite examinations, and investigations, where necessary; and - v. require co-operation with a relevant supervisory authority under certain circumstances.

-A Registered Representative may act as a Bahamas Agent for a PTC by entering into a service agreement with the company to provide administrative services to the company.
+- i. issue directions for the adherence of PTCs and their Registered Representatives; - ii. take remedial action where necessary; - iii. require the provision of information and documents; - iv. conduct onsite examinations, and investigations, where necessary; and - v. require co-operation with a relevant supervisory authority under certain circumstances. - 4.4 A Registered Representative may act as a Bahamas Agent for a PTC by entering into a service agreement with the company to provide administrative services to the company.

-V. PROCEDURES AND DOCUMENTATION FOR APPLICATIONS
+5. PROCEDURES AND DOCUMENTATION FOR APPLICATIONS